Retirement Tax Savings Calculator

 - Forced Roth catch-up

-- The modeled workplace catch-up portion that is removed from pre-tax treatment when prior-year FICA wages with the plan sponsor exceed the 2026 Roth catch-up threshold.
+- The workplace catch-up portion treated as Roth when prior-year FICA wages with the plan sponsor exceed the 2026 Roth catch-up threshold.

 - Saver's Credit